Kendry Páez: Chelsea

 On 5 June 2023, it was announced that Páez would join Premier League club Chelsea after his 18th birthday, in the summer of 2025.

 Strasbourg (loan)

 On 31 July 2025, Páez joined Ligue 1 club Strasbourg on a season-long loan.

+River Plate (loan)

+On 31 January 2026, Páez joined River Plate on a one-year loan.
+His loan was terminated on 28 August 2026 by Chelsea after seven months due to lack of playing time.

 International career

 Youth

 Paéz has represented Ecuador at under-17 level, scoring against both Argentina and Colombia.
 He was left out of Ecuador's under-20 squad for the 2023 South American U-20 Championship to facilitate his transition into the Independiente del Valle first team squad.

 He was called up to the Ecuador under-17 squad again for the 2023 South American U-17 Championship in March 2023.
 In their first game, he provided an assist for Ecuador's second goal in their 2–2 comeback draw with Brazil - a through-ball from his own half which was then converted by teammate Geremy de Jesús.
 Páez was included in Ecuador's squad for the 2023 FIFA U-20 World Cup in Argentina; he was the youngest player to be included in the final squad of any of the participating nations in the tournament.
 On 26 May, Páez scored a goal in Ecuador's 9–0 win over Fiji, becoming the youngest player to score in the FIFA U20 World Cup.